gitrdm/gokando/docs/implementation_roadmap_v3.md

 ## 2. Coding and Documentation Guidelines

-> These guidelines ensure consistent, high-quality implementation across all GoKanDo components.
+> These guidelines ensure consistent, high-quality implementation across all gokanlogic components.
 Follow these standards for all new code and documentation.

 ### Code Quality Standards